Stay up to date

 If you don’t use this method (small firms don’t use it), it makes the most sense to sign the contract when the contract is completed.

-What Is in the Contract?
+What is in the Architect's Contract?

 At a minimum, every contract should contain the name, address, and signatures of both parties, the scope of work, the project cost and payment terms, the schedule of work, and the authority.

 - Full Name, Address, and Signatures of Both Parties

 - Without this component, your contract is just a useless piece of paper.
 It can be easy to forget the most basic aspect, even if it is the most important, so double-check this is included.